 Budget Weddings: Flower Alternatives

 Let’s face it, for most of us, planning a wedding comes with a budget.
-Luckily, you've already found Tiemart and saved a ton on neckties and accessories for the groom, groomsmen and ring bearers, but maybe you are still looking for a way to save more.
+Luckily, you've already found Tiemart and saved a ton on neckties and accessories for the groom, groomsmen and ring bearers, but maybe you're still looking for a way to save more.
 With an average cost of $2,000, floral arrangements can definitely be a thorn the pocket book and cutting back can be a big saver.
-But who wants to sacrifice the ambiance of the occasion.
-I mean, you think weddings, you think flowers, right?
+But who wants to sacrifice the ambiance of the occasion?
 We've compiled this list of 12 unique floral alternatives to help save on your budget, no ambiance sacrificed.
 You can save a little by using these alternatives for the bouquets and boutonnieres, or save a lot by incorporating these looks into the reception decor, too.

 Candle light can really help create the perfect atmosphere for your wedding, especially in a low lit or night time setting.
 During your ceremony, light up the aisle with long stem candle holders or lanterns.
 At your reception, use candelabras as centerpieces.
 While you can purchase these items in bulk online, don’t be afraid to mix and match various styles of candle holders, lanterns and candelabras found at your local secondhand shops.

-If you are planning an outdoor wedding in the summer, this is a cool pick for you.
+If you're planning an outdoor wedding in the summer, this is a cool pick for you.
 Parasols can add some shade from the sun for you and your bridesmaids.
-And they can be a fun prop for pictures.
+They can also be a fun prop for pictures.
 For outdoor decor, place them strategically down the aisle.
 Bring parasols indoors by (securely) hanging them from the ceiling for visual appeal.
-The will draw your guests attention up, which means you can have smaller (and more affordable) centerpieces on each table.
+They will draw your guests attention up, which means you can have smaller (and more affordable) centerpieces on each table.

 4. Necktie Roses